cmhin0129/cursor-projects/README.md

 The codes are written by claude-3.5-sonnet via Cursor.
-They are generated to accompany my probability theory notes. (not yet uploaded)
+They are generated to accompany my probability theory notes.

 Catalog:
 1. Dice simulator